3. Control Components

 3.1.2.
 Processing-type control components:

 Processing-type components output the result of specific processing in response to an input control signal.
-The DME7 provides components for each of these process types.
+The DME provides components for each of these process types.

 The following example (NOT) explains how to use this list.